heikkivihersalo/kotisivu-block-theme/README.md

 ### Dark Mode

 Enabling dark mode loads necessary assets to use dark mode.
-You need to have a toggle with class `scheme-toggle` to switch between light and dark mode.
+You need to have a toggle with class `.dark-mode-toggle` to switch between light and dark mode.
 Theme has own block for simple toggle that can be used.

 ### Theme Color